immunefi-team/Bounty_Boosts/Alchemix/31486 - [SC - High] getClaimableFlux miscalculates claimable FLUX f....md

 # `getClaimableFlux()` miscalculates claimable FLUX from veALCX values

-Submitted on Mon May 20 2024 03:53:00 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 09:53:00 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31486